sathomas/jsDataV.is/src/text/ch8/01-framework.md

 ### Step 3: Define a New Project

 The development tools we just installed will make it easy to create a new web app project.
-We'll create a new folder (named `running`) for our application and then change directory into that folder.
+First, with the commands below, we create a new folder (named `running`) for our application and then `cd` (change directory) into that folder.

 ``` {.bash}
 $ mkdir running